a-shinn/misc-R-code/README.md

 # misc-R-code

-Samples of previous R code from coursework / independent project.
+Samples of previous R code.
 Focus on data analysis & machine learning in R